carvalhoFilip/focuX/README.md

 ## focusX
-Prototip to productive app like a Notion, Google Agenda...
+Prototip to productivity app like a Notion, Google Agenda...

 ## Getting Started